-At Stower Provost, we follow the Early Learning Goals and the Development Matters.
+At Stower Provost, we have elected to be an early adopter of the new Early Learning Goals and the new Development Matters.
 The Development Matters document is guidance for adults who work with children, to help them to support and embed your child's learning journey.
-Throughout their year in Reception, the children will be observed and assessed through their play in order to gain insights and make reasonable judgements against the Early Learning Goals.
-We will use the terms 'emerging' or 'expected' to describe our judgements of your child's progress.
+Throughout their year in Reception, the children will be observed and assessed through their play in order to gain insights and make reasonable judgements against the new Early Learning Goals.
+We will use the terms 'emerging' or 'expected' to describe our judgements, under the new guidance the term 'exceeding' has been removed.